http4k/http4k-by-example/README.md

 - Simulating failures with the http4k ChaosEngine

 It has been developed in a London-TDD style with outside-in acceptance testing and CDCs for outside dependencies, to give a complete overview of how the app would look when finished.
-The code itself has been left without optimisation of imports in order to aid comprehension - which is a little frustrating from a maintainer perspective (as you always want your code looking as awesome as possible! :).

 #### running this demo app
 1. Clone this repo
 2. Run `RunnableEnvironment` from an IDE.
-This will start the application on port 9000 which has been configured to use a fake versions of the remote dependencies (on ports 10000, 11000 and 12000)
+This will start the application on port 9000, which has been configured to use a fake versions of the remote dependencies (on ports 10000, 11000 and 12000)
-3. Just point your browser at <a href="http://localhost:9000/">http://localhost:9000/</a>
+3. Just point your browser at [http://localhost:9000/](http://localhost:9000/)
 4. OAuth login details are `user:password`

 <hr/>